Finance

 flowstudio-power-automate-build - Claude MCP Skill

 Build, scaffold, and deploy Power Automate cloud flows using the FlowStudio MCP server.
+Your agent constructs flow definitions, wires connections, deploys, and tests — all via MCP without opening the portal.
 Load this skill when asked to: create a flow, build a new flow, deploy a flow definition, scaffold a Power Automate workflow, construct a flow JSON, update an existing flow's actions, patch a flow definition, add actions to a flow, wire up connections, or generate a workflow definition from scratch.
 Requires a FlowStudio MCP subscription — see https://mcp.flowstudio.app

 SEO Guide: Enhance your AI agent with the flowstudio-power-automate-build tool.
-This Model Context Protocol (MCP) server allows Claude Desktop and other LLMs to build, scaffold, and deploy power automate cloud flows using the flowstudio mcp server. load this sk...
+This Model Context Protocol (MCP) server allows Claude Desktop and other LLMs to build, scaffold, and deploy power automate cloud flows using the flowstudio mcp server. your agent c...
 Download and configure this skill to unlock new capabilities for your AI workflow.

 Documentation